-A lifelike statue of a Victorian girl, little Gracie Watson, sits with a tree stump entwined in ivy and a stuffed toy tucked lovingly in her lap.
+A lifelike statue of a Victorian girl, Gracie Watson, sits with a tree stump entwined in ivy and a stuffed toy tucked lovingly in her lap.
 This black and white poster pays tribute to little Gracie, still remembered and adored by those who never knew her.

 To see both sizes in your own room, click the button below to upload a photo.
 (Frames are for reference only.)